Pfft, Malta? Exactly how many Hollywood film locations in Malta are there, about two?!

 Malta offers more cliffs, beaches, harbours, forts and dated stone buildings than you can shake a camera at.
 It also offers a fully functioning studio at the Mediterranean Film Studio.
 Suddenly, Malta isn’t looking so silly as a film location after all…

 And several Hollywood productions agreed.
 Here are some of the more notable Hollywood film locations in Malta…

 Where: Popeye Village, Triq Tal-Prajjet, Mellieha

 Let’s start off this list of Hollywood film locations in Malta with the weirdest and most wonderful.
-The 80s film Popeye constructed a huge shanty town on the side of a cliff in northwest Malta.
+The 80s film Popeye constructed a huge shantytown on the side of a cliff in northwest Malta.
 And guess what?
 It’s still there!
-You can now visit the Popeye Village on your trip and pretend to live in a comic strip for an afternoon.
+It’s definitely up there with the best places in Malta to visit.
+Head out to the Popeye Village on your trip and pretend to live in a comic strip for an afternoon!

 Gladiator (2000) dir.
 Ridley Scott

 This won’t be the last time you’ll read the words ‘Fort Ricasoli’ on this list.
 Gladiator‘s infamous shoot in Malta will be forever paired with it being the place where Oliver Reed died.
 The alcoholic actor, whilst on location for the film, fell off the wagon spectacularly in a local pub before his fatal heart attack.
 The film shot in one of the country’s many, many forts.

 Fort Ricasoli also appears as a film location on my Game of Thrones Film Locations in Malta blog post.

 Where: Blue Lagoon, Bejn il-Kmiemen, Comino